 English proficiency is demonstrated by possession of a degree or its academic equivalent from an institution recognized by the University of Alberta and where the medium of instruction is English (proof that the instruction for the degree was in English will be required) OR by a satisfactory score on one of the following approved English language examinations:

-- TOEFL (iBT) - minimum overall score of 88 with a minimum of 20 per section.
-We do not accepted TOEFL ITP scores.
+- TOEFL (iBT) - 90 total score, no less than 21 per section.
+We do not accept TOEFL ITP scores.

 English is the language of instruction at my university.
 Do I need to take a test?